Coping with financial anxiety

 First, you should focus on the positive.
 Grab a pen and write down the positive aspects of your money management.
 Maybe you have a steady income, a stable job, your rent might be relatively cheap, or you might not have many financial responsibilities.
 Listing out the positives might reveal your financial strengths which may not have been obvious before.

-Banish financial shame
+Banish Financial anxiety and shame

 This next step is very important.
 Past mismanagement can cause people to feel anxious when they think about money.
 This anxiety can start a cycle of more worry and future mismanagement.
 In The UK, 10% of households have debts three times bigger than the value of assets they own.
 As shocking as that sounds it reinforces that no one should experience financial shame when many others are in the same boat.